 Required Equipment and Supplies

-Students will be supplied with all of the materials needed to successfully complete the WFE program.
-This includes a manual that includes instructor-led practical and independent laboratory exercises, various hardware and software tools/items, and other items and resources that are needed for particular courses or that might be of benefit later, in the field.
+Students will be supplied with all the materials needed to successfully complete the WFE training program.

 Students are not required to bring a computer with them to the training program: IACIS will provide all computers required for use during the training.

 Students may bring a laptop computer or other computing device with them for personal use outside of the classroom.
-Students are not permitted to use their personal laptop computers, pad/tablet computing devices, PDAs, cellular telephones, and other personal computing devices in the classroom.
+Students are not permitted to use their personal laptop computers, tablet computing devices, PDAs, cellular telephones, and other personal computing devices in the classroom.

 Finally, under no circumstances shall students install any software on any classroom computer except as directed by an instructor.